The Doctorate in Clinical Psychology (DClinPsy)

-To become a Clinical Psychologist in the UK you must complete a Doctorate in Clinical Psychology (DClinPsych) which takes 3 years.
+To become a Clinical Psychologist in the UK you must complete a Doctorate in Clinical Psychology (DClinPsy) which takes 3 years.
+In the UK this is the only way you can become a qualified clinical psychologist.

 I’ve met quite a few good people who have mistakenly taken one of these courses.
 It is understandable as the courses often state they are accredited by the BPS and they sound clinical.
-However, they are accredited for their academic content n the same way as the BPS accredits undergraduate degrees.
+However, they are accredited for their academic content in the same way as the BPS accredits undergraduate degrees.
 They are not accredited as clinical training courses.
+So we recommend that you do not take a Masters of Clinical Psychology in the UK.

 Until recently the UK’s National Health Service (the NHS) had paid for all the available doctoral training places.
 So there were no places available to foreign students.
 However, British Universities are opening a small number of training places to international students.
 The entry requirements for international students vary between universities.
 But in general they will require that you:

 - Obtain a bachelor’s degree in Psychology.
-Candidates often need to hold a British Psychological Society (BPS) accredited psychology degree with a degree classification of 2:1 or above.
-If your bachelors is not accredited, you can obtain Graduate Basis for Chartered Membership (GBC) by sitting the BPS’ exam, taking an accredited conversion course or taking an accredited post-graduate course For more information you can view this page on the Clinical Psychology Clearing House Pages or view the BPS website for more information.
+Candidates need to hold (or hold the equivalent of) a British Psychological Society (BPS) accredited psychology degree with a degree classification of 2:1 or above.
+If your degree is not from the UK you can apply to the BPS to determine if your degree is equivalent to a UK degree.
+You can do that by applying for the Graduate Basis for Chartered Membership (GBC).
+For more details you can check this page on the BPS website.
+If your degree is not equivalent you can take an accredited conversion course.
+These courses are listed on the BPS website here (select conversion course in the ‘Course Type’ Drop down box).
+For more information on the GBR you can view this page on the Clinical Psychology Clearing House Pages.

 - If your first language is not English, you will need to demonstrate a good level of proficiency in both written and spoken English.